Get in Touch with NAME

 Any Issuer must determine whether its token is a Utility Token, Security Token, E-money or a Virtual Financial Asset.
 Applicant cannot forge ahead if such Test has not been undertaken and VFA Agent endorses such determination

 The Law stipulates that the Malta Financial Services Authority shall not directly engage with the Issuers and that such Issuers are to be at all times represented by an authorised VFA Agent.
-CSB Group has applied to obtain the VFA Agent licence.
+CSB Group has obtained the VFA Agent licence.

 The Issuer would need to form a legal entity in terms of the Laws of Malta and shall be directed by two (2) individuals.
 This requirement is enshrined to ensure the dual control principle.
-The individuals are responsible in ensuring that the Issuer complies with the laws, rules and regulations in relation to ICOs.
+The individuals are responsible in ensuring that the Issuer complies with the laws and rules, abiding by all ICO regulations.

 An Issuer shall appoint and have at all times: